 Needless to say, if you’re not into horror or low-budget genre films in general, you won’t find much here that will sway you from your current cinematic persuasions.
-DS is incredibly well-made, efficient, and effective horror-action (terror?) filmmaking that’s all muscle, bone, and sinew with very little fat.
+Dog Soldiers is incredibly well made, efficient, and effective horror-action (terror?) filmmaking that’s all muscle, bone, and sinew with very little fat.
 It’s pure genre-pulp at its finest.
-Someone who doesn’t find the thought of Scottish soldiers blasting away anthropomorphic wolves with machine-guns appealing probably won’t appreciate this film to the fullest, but for what it is DS is an extremely well crafted and refreshing take on a mostly under-appreciated horror subgenre.
+Someone who doesn’t find the thought of Scottish soldiers blasting away anthropomorphic wolves with machine-guns appealing probably won’t appreciate this film to the fullest, but for what it is Dog Soldiers is an extremely well crafted and refreshing take on a mostly under-appreciated horror subgenre.

 SUMMARY & RECOMMENDATION: Marshall’s soldier-boys are just fun, fun, fun(!), giving us one of the finest takes on both werewolf archetypes and the Aliens-premise in years.
 The film is every bit as exciting and entertaining as it sounds.